simonguest/scratch-for-kids/Lesson1/Deckset/Lesson1.md

 # Today's Lesson

-- Create an account
+- Login and access account
-- Overview of blocks
+- Overview of using Scratch
 - Simple motion
 - Repeat loop
 - Use the pen

+---

+# Simple motion

+---

+# Repeat loops

+---

+# Use the pen